Most things are “going digital” in our modern world, and dentistry is no different.

 Opting for a dental practice that utilises digital dentistry comes with a number of benefits for both the patient and the dentist.
-The primary benefit of digital dentistry is the improved accuracy.
+The primary benefit of digital dentistry is its improved accuracy.
 For instance, the traditional approach to creating dental moulds for crowns and other restorations can sometimes be inaccurate.
 This can often lead to poorly fitting restorations, not to mention discomfort for the patient.
 The precision that comes along with the practices involved in digital dentistry provides a more up to date solution to these issues.

 Digital dentistry allows for streamlined, less invasive and accurate treatments and processes.
 Furthermore, these innovations allow for greater predictability in the outcome of treatments.